tcj2001/Clean_Architecture_Program_Generator_for_CSharp_and_NET6/README.md

 if you have an appsettings.json define connection strings as shown
   "ConnectionStrings": {
-    "SqliteDB": "DataSource=app.db;Cache=Shared",
     "SqlServerDB": "Server=DESKTOP-GBANT4V; Database=BookStoresDB; Trusted_Connection=True;"
   }
-then use "Name=SqliteDB" in the scaffold-DbContext -Connection parameter
+then use "Name=SqlServerDB" in the scaffold-DbContext -Connection parameter

 **Remove migration**